 - water-level measurement and frequency

-- disposal of pumped water
+- strategy for disposal of pumped water

 - collection of water quality samples during pumping

 - estimates of aquifer properties from previous work or literature data